 As the WorldSkills Abu Dhabi 2017 finish-line nears, talented young competitors from around the world have been making one final effort to place themselves in the running for a medal at the world championship of vocational skills.

-The 44th edition of the WorldSkills Competition – the largest and most prestigious of its kind in the world – is taking place at Abu Dhabi National Exhibition Centre tonight.
+The 44th edition of the WorldSkills Competition – the largest and most prestigious of its kind in the world – has entered its last day, with the winners being unveiled at the Closing Ceremony at the Abu Dhabi National Exhibition Centre tonight.

 Policymakers, practitioners and young professionals shared a stage on which they hope to lay the foundation for the future of vocational skills on the closing day of the WorldSkills Conference 2017.